 As managing director, Catharine (“Cappy”) Bond Hill leads Ithaka S+R’s research and consulting initiatives to broaden access to higher education, reduce costs, and improve student outcomes.

-A noted economist whose work focuses on higher education affordability and access, Cappy joined Ithaka S+R in September, 2016.
-She oversees Ithaka S+R’s two program areas, working to help the higher education, library, and scholarly communication communities adapt to the technological and economic context of the 21st century.
+A noted economist whose work focuses on higher education affordability and access, as well as on economic development and reform in Africa, Cappy joined Ithaka S+R in September, 2016.
+She oversees Ithaka S+R’s program areas, working to help the higher education, library, scholarly communication, and museum communities adapt to the technological and economic context of the 21st century.

 From 2006 to 2016, Cappy served as the tenth president of Vassar College.
 Under her leadership, Vassar reinstated need-blind admissions and replaced loans with grants in financial aid for low-income families.
 In 2015 the Jack Kent Cooke Foundation, awarded Vassar the inaugural million-dollar prize for Equity in Educational Excellence for its efforts to expand access and support to students from diverse socio-economic backgrounds.
 While at Vassar, Cappy also established a first-of-its-kind veterans admission partnership with the Posse Foundation, with Vassar enrolling its first eleven veterans as freshmen in 2013.